sap-tutorials/Tutorials/tutorials/ai-core-aiapi-clientsdk-train/ai-core-aiapi-clientsdk-train.md

 [ACCORDION-BEGIN [Step 1: ](Upload data to S3)]

-Previously we uploaded dataset `travel.csv` to AWS S3 Bucket, we will be using it here.
+Previously you uploaded dataset `travel.csv` to AWS S3 Bucket, you will be using it here.

 Ensure you have the following directory structure to complete this step **(contents of each file given in previous tutorials)**